David-OConnor/scinot/README.rst

 arguments: The number, and optionally, the amount of significant figures.

 If you're running Python in a Windows terminal and see squares instead of exponents, try a different font, like Source Code Pro.
+Scinot's start() behavior will not work if sympy.init_printing() is activated.

 I've built this module with my own use-case in mind, and have likely overlooked features that would extend and improve functionality.
 If you have an idea,